Single Axle trailer or a Double Axle Trailer – Why choose

 Disadvantages of single axle trailers:

-• If it does not have suspension, it will not cushion the load so well or provide a stable ride over bumps.
+- If it does not have suspension (lazy axle), it will not cushion the load as well or provide a stable ride over bumps.

 Tandem Trailers